 Here are some strategies we can use to help children tackle bullying.

-First of all we need to listen when children opens up about their problems at school in a calm manner.
+First of all, we need to listen when children open up about their problems at school in a calm manner.
 Getting emotional on the part of the parent or an overreaction may discourage children from confiding further.
-Most important thing to remember is that we take it seriously and not brush it off hoping that this is part of school life and will be solved on its own.
+The most important thing to remember is that we take it seriously and not brush it off hoping that this is part of school life and will be solved on its own.

 Parents of children who communicate have it relatively easier as more than often children are reluctant to tell parents since they might feel embarrassed and ashamed or worried about how their parents would respond.
 They might worry that their parents will be disappointed, upset, and angry or urge them to fight back the bully when they are already scared.
 Hence it is important to listen, be supportive and offer words of comfort.

-As parents we can advise our children to stand up for themselves calmly.
-Although this technique needs certain amount of practice but with our help gradually they will find this problem more than often solved.
+As parents, we can advise our children to stand up for themselves calmly.
+Although this technique needs a certain amount of practice, with our help gradually they will find this problem more than often solved.
 We need to teach children how to assertively tell the bully to stop and walk away.
 Standing up to the bullies sends a message that their behavior will not be accepted under any circumstances.
 Bullies tend to go after kids who don’t stand up for themselves as they feel they can easily get away with any kind of abusive behaviour they inflict on their victims.
 If this doesn’t work then we must ask our children to pretend that they don’t notice or care.
 This will bore the bully since they are always looking for a reaction to their teasing.
-Although it is natural to feel upset but we must make our children aware that that’s what the bully thrives on.
+Although it is natural to feel upset, we must make our children aware that that’s what the bully thrives on.
 Hence practicing disinterest by not reacting although requires practice it will eventually take the power away from a bully.
 Smiling or laughing may provoke the bully further, hence ignoring hurtful remarks and feigning disinterest will subsequently stop the bully from bothering the child as they will not get the reaction they expect.
-To help them adopt this kind of behavior which can be pretty difficult at times we can guide kids to practice “cool down” strategies such as counting backwards from 100, spelling backwards, counting to 10, taking deep breaths, or walking away.
+To help them adopt this kind of behavior which can be pretty difficult at times we can guide kids to practice “cool down” strategies such as counting backward from 100, spelling backward, counting to 10, taking deep breaths, or walking away.
 This will help children to distract themselves and moderate their feelings.
-These are skills though needs to be developed but in time it will be useful for keeping off of a bully’s radar.
+These are skills though needs to be developed, in time they will be useful for keeping off of a bully’s radar.